-Select the semester and course offering above to get information from the correct course syllabus and course offering.
+Choose semester and course offering to see information from the correct course syllabus and course offering.

-After passing the course, the student should be able to
+After passing the course, the student shall be able to

 in order to be able to make a degree project in sample-based inference methods.

-Courses in mathematics (analysis), programming, computer science and statistics equivalent to obligatory courses on D- or F-programme.Matlab or similar tool (Octave, R).
+Courses in mathematics (analysis), programming, computer science and statistics equivalent to obligatory courses on D- or F-programme.